OpenSourceEconomics/dcegm/docs/source/guides/practitioner_guide.rst

     - `income_shock_std`: The incomme shock standard deviation of the assumed normal distribution.
     - `income_shock_mean`: The mean of the income shock distribution of the assumed normal distribution.

-    An example for a model, where one estimates the disutility of work and the taste shock scale and fixes the income parameters, would be:
+    An example for a model, where one estimates the disutility of work, the taste shock scale and fixes the income parameters, would be:

     .. code-block:: python